Spaikyjordi/J25-programming-jordi/apuntes.md

 7/3=2,333333…

-7à2 integer quotient//1 reminder (division)
+7 ➡️ 2 integer quotient//1 reminder (division)

 In **programming**:

 7/3=2

-If we are using integers

-7%3=1 modulus operator
+If we are using integers:  7%3=1 modulus operator

 Ex.